apollo

 How does the drug interact with Vanco-L 500Mg Vial:

-Taking Vanco-L 500Mg Vial with Metrizamide can increase the risk of kidney damage.
+Coadministration of Vanco-L 500Mg Vial with Sirolimus can increase the risk or severity of kidney problems.

 How to manage the interaction:

-Although taking Vanco-L 500Mg Vial together with Metrizamide may result in an interaction, they can be taken together if prescribed by a doctor.
+Taking Vanco-L 500Mg Vial with Sirolimus may result in an interaction, they can be taken together if prescribed by a doctor.
 However, contact a doctor immediately if you experience nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, bone pain, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
 Do not discontinue any medication without consulting a doctor.

 Severe